 Debtors relating to Manchester Airport Holdings Ltd, Destination Manchester Ltd, prepayments, taxation, business rates and council tax are not classed as financial instruments.
-The other short term debtors have been reclassified from loans and receivables to fair value through profit or loss as they are held to collect cash that is not principal and interest.
+The other short term debtors have been reclassified from loans and receivables to amortised cost.

-Long term debtors that are classed as financial instruments have been reclassified from loans and receivables to amortised cost as the cash received relating to these debtors is solely principal and interest.
+Long term debtors that are within the financial instruments note have been reclassified from loans and receivables to amortised cost as the cash received relating to these debtors is solely principal and interest.